NREL/fpeam/README.md

 | state_abbreviation | string | Two-character state name abbreviation |
 | state_fips | string | Two-digit state FIPS code, stored as string |

+## Input data validation

+how missing data is backfilled for each type of input data - users can choose to backfill or not; numerical data is always backfilled with zero; categorical/identifier variables are NEVER backfilled and so if one of those is missing that data entry is left out of the calculations; backfilling with zero means that data entry shows up in the results but as all zeros

 ## FPEAM Output